 In the last two panels of Figure 1, we notice a strong shift to the right of the distributions of both the material and time investment factors.
 For either type of investments, the K-S strongly rejects the equality of the corresponding densities between control and treated groups.
-The bottom two panels of Table 2 focus on the mean impacts of the stimulation intervention on parental investments and indicate substantial impacts on several individual items, as measured by the Family Care Indicator (FCI), as well as on the two latent factors measuring investments.
-Panel D of Table 2 shows that all types of time activities increase, but among play materials the increase is not uniform received it and the two groups that did not, while Attanasio et al. (2014) estimates the impact of each of the four arms of the intervention separately.
+The bottom two panels of Table 2 focus on the mean impacts of the stimulation intervention on parental investments and indicate substantial impacts on several individual items of the Family Care Indicator (FCI), as well as on the two latent factors measuring investments.
+Panel D of Table 2 shows that all types of time activities increase, but among play materials the increase is not uniform (Panel C).
+Specifically, there is an increase in most toys but a reduction in coloring books, which may reflect crowding out specially because the home visitors intentionally left picture books behind.
+The overall material investment factor registers a highly significant increase however.